molgenis/molgenis-emx2/CONTRIBUTING.md

 All contributions (bug report, feature request, pull request) will be reviewed by a member of the MOLGENIS-EMX2 team.
 Then, the following steps will take place.

 1. **Triage of the contribution**: We will first triage the request/bug report/PR.
 It will be reviewed to make sure it is clear.
-W may request additional information.
+We may request additional information.
 2. **Assignment and scheduling**: Depending on the urgency and priority of the issue/feature/etc, we will schedule items accordingly.
 We schedule tickets into 3-week sprints.
 Please keep in mind that it may take a little while until the request is processed.
 If you have submitted a new issue or feature request, we will link all code commits to it.
 3. **Review of the contribution**: For code contributions, we will review the code and perform a function review.
 We may request additional changes.